-Kirwan Memorial Lecture Antaios the Giant and Antaios the God, or how 79 Bir Nurayet - the Rock Art Gallery of the Red Sea Hills Krzysztof Pluskota 2 could the Greeks have got it so wrong?
-A statuette in the Nubian Museum: a case of understated syncretism Donald M. Bailey /9 Apedemak and Dionysos.
-Further remarks on the "cult of the grape" in Kush Andrea Manzo 82 The Merowe Dam Archaeological Salvage Proje Excavations in the vicinity of ed-Doma (AKSE), ect 8 Bread Moulds and 'Throne Halls': Recent Discoveries in the Amun Temple Precinct at Dangeil Julie Anderson and Salah Mohamed Ahmed 95 2005-2006 Derek A. Welshy El-Frai: a new Meroitic habitation site in ed-Damer Mohamed Faroug Abd el-Rahman 102 Preliminary report on the excavations conducted on Mis Island (AKSC), 2005-2006 Andrew Ginns 13 Gheresli: a post-Meroitic activity centre in the Blue Nile region Mohamed Faroug Abd el-Rahman 104 The Third Season of the SARS Anglo-German Expedition to the Fourth Cataract of the Nile Pawel Wolf and Ulrike Nowotnick 20 Paradise Lost: Nubia before the 1964 Exodus Herman Bell 110 Comments on the two Egyptian jars found at Tomb no. 1 of site 3-Q-94 Robert Schiestl 32 Fourth Nile Cataract petroglyphs in context: the ed-Doma and Dirbi rock-art survey Cornelia Kleinitz and Roswitha Koenitz 34 Miscellaneous 117 Reports Cattle, sherds and mighty walls - the Wadi Howar from Neolithic to Kushite times Friederike Jesse 43 Drawings on rocks: the most enduring monuments of Middle Nubia David N. Edwards 55 Roman Artillery Balls from Qasr Ibrim, Egypt 64 Front cover: Beja man by the well at Bir Vario, Eastern D)eseri
+Kirwan Memorial Lecture

+Bir Nurayet - the Rock Art Gallery of the Red Sea Hills Krzysztof Pluskota

+The Merowe Dam Archaeological Salvage Project

+Excavations in the vicinity of ed-Doma (AKSE), 2005-2006 Derek A. Welsby 8 Preliminary report on the excavations conducted on Mis Island (AKSC), 2005-2006 Andrew Ginns 13 The Third Season of the SARS Anglo-German Expedition to the Fourth Cataract of the Nile Pawel Wolf and Ulrike Nowotnick 20 Comments on the two Egyptian jars found at Tomb no. 1 of site 3-Q-94 Robert Schiestl 32 Fourth Nile Cataract petroglyphs in context: the ed-Doma and Dirbi rock-art survey Cornelia Kleinitz and Roswitha Koenitz 34

-Alan Wilkins, Hans Barnard and Pamela J. Rose
+Reports

+Cattle, sherds and mighty walls - the Wadi Howar from Neolithic to Kushite times 43 Friederike Jesse Drawings on rocks: the most enduring monuments of Middle Nubia 55 David N. Edwards Roman Artillery Balls from Qasr Ibrim, Egypt Alan Wilkins, Hans Barnard and Pamela J. Rose 64

+Miscellaneous

-(photo K. Pluskota).
+Front cover: Beja man by the well at Bir Vario, Eastern Desert (photo K. Pluskota).